 All accepted papers will be published in the conference proceedings on the condition that at least one author attends the conference and presents the paper.
-The proceedings are published by ACM Press as part of the International Conference Proceedings Series (ICPS), in digital format only, under the following reference: Euripidis, Loukis; Macadar, Marie Anne; Meyerhoff Nielsen, Morten (eds.).
-Proceedings of the 14th International Conference on Theory and Practice of Electronic Governance (ICEGOV 2021).
-New York: ACM Press, 2021.
-ISBN: 978-1-4503-9011-8.
+The proceedings are expected to be published by the Association for Computing Machinery (ACM) as part of the International Conference Proceedings Series (ICPS), in digital format only, under the following reference: Amaral, Luís; Soares, Delfina; Zheng, Lei (eds.).
+Proceedings of the 15th International Conference on Theory and Practice of Electronic Governance (ICEGOV 2022).
+New York: Association for Computing Machinery, 2022.
+ISBN: 978-1-4503-9635-6.

-After the conference, a number of papers will be carefully selected by the Programme Committee Chairs for publication in Government Information Quarterly by Elsevier.
+After the conference, a number of papers will be carefully selected by the Programme Committee Chairs for publication in Government Information Quarterly by Elsevier, with a CiteScore of 11.6 and an Impact Factor of 7.279.
 GIQ is an international journal that examines the intersection of policy, information technology, government, and the public.
 In particular, GIQ focuses on how policies affect government information flows and the availability of government information; the use of technology to create and provide innovative government services; the impact of information technology on the relationship between the governed and those governing; and the increasing significance of information policies and information technology in relation to democratic practices.

-The authors who accept will be required to greatly expand and improve their articles before publication.
+Authors who accept this invitation will be required to greatly expand and improve their papers before publication.
 As the leading journal in the field, GIQ seeks to publish high quality scholarly research, viewpoint articles and editorials that inform both researchers and practitioners regarding the relationship between policy, information technology, government, and the public.

 Best Paper Awards

 The goal of the ICEGOV Best Paper Awards is to acknowledge excellent research performed by the authors whose papers have been accepted and presented at the conference.
 The award consists of a certificate (printed or digital), together with a symbolic gift, usually a cultural object from the conference’s host country.
 The certificate and the gift are delivered to the first author of the winning paper by the Awards Committee Chair during the conference’s closing ceremony.
-A total of four best papers categories are awarded at ICEGOV:
+Three categories are awarded at ICEGOV:

 - Best Research Paper